elmerdotdev/ciccc-node-js-midterm-project/README.md

 - Use TypeScript.
 - Use `bcrypt` package to hash and verify the password [https://www.npmjs.com/package/bcrypt].
 - Use `uuid` package to generate unique ids.
-- Use cookies to keep user information in the browser after they login.
+- Use cookie session to keep user information in the browser after they login.
 Clear the cookies when they log out.
-- Create middleware so that BREAD routes can only be accessed if the user is authenticated or logged in.
+- Create middleware so that BREAD routes are only accessible if the user is authenticated or logged in.
-- You can choose to build your frontend/view using Astro, EJS, or another library such as React if you prefer.
+- You can choose to build your frontend/view using Astro, EJS (not preferable), or another library such as React if you prefer.
+- Design your web application in Figma.

 ## Example Routes and Requests for BREAD

 - **Browse:** `GET /posts`
 - **Read:** `GET /posts/1`
+- **Search:** `GET /posts/search?q=keyword`
 - **Edit:** `PUT /posts/1`
 - **Add:** `POST /posts`
 - **Delete:** `DELETE /posts/1`